King Arthur and the Knights of Justice: Merchandise and comics

 Mattel released a handful of 51/2" action figures and vehicles/accessories based on the show.
 Marvel Comics released a three-part comic book miniseries written by Mike Lackey in 1993.

 The first issue of a soft reboot comic book series by Mad Cave Studios, written by Joe Corallo, was published in April 2024, to be continued in June 2025.
 "We find Arthur King and the Knights in school, having moved on from the drama of their recent kidnapping in Camelot.
 But when Gallop gets a new girlfriend and Morgana breaks free in Camelot, Arthur and his teammates find themselves having to become knights once more in order to defend their home world–and Camelot–from the threat of evil magic."

-A crossover with Princess Gwenevere and the Jewel Riders, written by Jordie Bellaire and Joseph Corallo, is also to be released on the Free Comic Book Day in May 2025.
+A crossover with Princess Gwenevere and the Jewel Riders, written by Jordie Bellaire and Joseph Corallo, was released in June 2026.
 "The newly combined teams must use their magical powers and knightly prowess and join forces for the first time and save their worlds, once and for all."

 Home releases

 Maximum Entertainment released the complete series of King Arthur and the Knights of Justice on Region 2 DVD in the UK.
 In 2010, after several various partial VHS and DVD releases, Image Entertainment released the complete series as a boxed set in North America with all 26 episodes in a three-DVD set King Arthur and the Knights of Justice: The Complete Animated Series.
-Discotek Media will release the series on Blu-ray in 2025.
+Discotek Media released the series on Blu-ray in 2025.

-For some time during late 2000s, the whole series has been made available for free watching through Internet streaming at the Lycos' SyncTV service and on Kidlet.
-Between 2012 and 2014, it has been also available for instant streaming on Netflix.
+For some time during late 2000s, the whole series had been made available for free watching through Internet streaming at the Lycos' SyncTV service and on Kidlet.
+Between 2012 and 2014, it was also available for instant streaming on Netflix.
 In 2016, Golden Films released it via Amazon.com.
 As of 2019, the series is available from the subscription service Watch It Kid!.
 The series is also available on tubi.